 MILE MARKERS Every mile is marked!
 But you kinda thought that would happen anyway, right?

-PACKET PICKUP at Fulton Street Pub & Grill, 801 W. Fulton St, Grand Rapids Friday night from 3pm-8pm.
-At Race site, Saturday morning starting at 5:30am.
+PACKET PICKUP Friday afternoon from 4pm to 7pm at Fulton Street Pub & Grill, 801 W. Fulton Street.
+At race site, Saturday morning starting at 6:00am.
 You will need your ID to pick up your race packet.
 You must pick up your own race packet.

 PARKING There is plenty of parking on-site.
 Get there early and be nice to the parking guys.
 Don't park in the first row by the restrooms, and don't back into a spot so your trailer hitch is in the middle of the sidewalk.